krxclient/krx-docs/faq.md

 ## Payment and Subscriptions

 ### **How do I pay?
 What methods are accepted?**
-You can view pricing options on our homepage [krxclient.xyz](https://krxclient.xyz/) and detailed plans after logging in at [krxclient.xyz/pricing](https://krxclient.xyz/pricing).
+You can view pricing options on our homepage [krxteam.com](https://krxteam.com/) and detailed plans after logging in at [krxteam.com/pricing](https://krxteam.com/pricing).
 We accept several methods:
 *   **Credit/Debit Card & PayPal:** Securely processed via Paddle directly on our website.
 *   **Cryptocurrencies:** Processed via **Coinbase Commerce** or **NowPayments** on our website (accepts various cryptos like LTC, BTC, ETH, etc. - LTC often has the lowest transaction fees).
 *   **Resellers:** Authorized regional resellers may offer local payment methods.
-Find the current list after logging in at [krxclient.xyz/resellers](https://krxclient.xyz/resellers) or check our [Discord server](https://discord.gg/MwzsHadQAe).
+Find the current list after logging in at [krxteam.com/resellers](https://krxteam.com/resellers) or check our [Discord server](https://discord.gg/MwzsHadQAe).

 ### **I paid but didn't receive my license key?**
 License keys are typically emailed instantly after payment confirmation.
 1.  **Check Spam/Junk Folder:** Ensure the email didn't land there.
 2.  **Wait 15-30 Minutes:** Allow for potential payment processing and email delivery delays.
 3.  **Check Payment Status:** Ensure your payment was fully completed and confirmed by the provider (Paddle, Coinbase, NowPayments, or Reseller).
-4.  **Activate Key:** Once you receive the key via email, remember to **activate it on your krxclient.xyz profile page** under "Activate License".
+4.  **Activate Key:** Once you receive the key via email, remember to **activate it on your krxteam.com profile page** under "Activate License".
 5.  **Contact Support:** If the key still hasn't arrived after a reasonable time, open a ticket on our [Discord](https://discord.gg/MwzsHadQAe) with your payment details (Order ID, email used for purchase, transaction ID if crypto).

 ### **Can I get a free trial or discount?**